A Grammar of Machine Learning Workflows: Rejecting Data Leakage at Call Time: Comparison with Existing Frameworks

 Kuhn and Silge (\citeproc{ref-kuhn2022tidy}{2022}) is the closest existing framework.
 Its recipes enforce per-fold preprocessing when used inside workflows, preventing Class I leakage structurally.
-It deserves explicit credit as the most important prior work.
+It deserves explicit credit as the most important prior work. tidymodels itself succeeded the earlier \texttt{caret} package (\citeproc{ref-kuhn2008caret}{Kuhn 2008}), which introduced unified resampling and tuning interfaces in R but offered no structural guard against re-using the test set; tidymodels added recipe-based per-fold preprocessing and \texttt{last\_fit()} on top of that lineage.

-The grammar inherits tidymodels' insight that preprocessing must be per-fold, and extends it in one direction: terminal assessment. tidymodels types are implementation-level --- recipe, parsnip model, workflow --- and ensure that preprocessing steps are applied consistently. \texttt{last\_fit()} is the closest existing analogue to the grammar's assess-once guard: it encourages a one-shot terminal evaluation on the test set after model selection is complete.
+The grammar inherits tidymodels' insight that preprocessing must be per-fold, and extends it in one direction: terminal assessment.
+This is a design tradeoff, not a deficit in tidymodels: tidymodels optimizes for flexibility and ecosystem integration within R; the grammar optimizes for structural enforcement at the cost of ecosystem breadth. tidymodels types are implementation-level (recipe, parsnip model, workflow) and ensure that preprocessing steps are applied consistently. \texttt{last\_fit()} is the closest existing analogue to the grammar's assess-once guard: it encourages a one-shot terminal evaluation on the test set after model selection is complete.
 But \texttt{last\_fit()} is a recommended workflow function, not a guard; the user can bypass it and call \texttt{collect\_metrics()} on test data repeatedly without raising an error.
 No type marks a model as assessed.
-It closes that gap with a terminal type distinction that makes repeated test-set assessment unrepresentable. tidymodels and the grammar agree on what the correct workflow is; the grammar rejects the incorrect one at call time.
+The grammar closes that gap with a terminal type distinction that makes repeated test-set assessment a runtime failure.
+The two frameworks agree on what the correct workflow is; they differ on whether the incorrect one should be discouraged or rejected.